pyccel/pyccel/tutorial/quickstart.md

 Let's now see a more complicated example, where the Python module `mod.py` contains a function that performs the matrix-matrix multiplication between two arrays `a` and `b`, and writes the result into the array `c`:

--   The three function's arguments are 2D Numpy arrays of double-precision floating point numbers
+-   The three function's arguments are 2D NumPy arrays of double-precision floating point numbers
 -   Matrices `a` and `c` use C ordering (row-major), matrix `b` uses Fortran ordering (column-major)
 -   Since matrix `c` is modified by the function, it has `intent(inout)` in Fortran
 -   Comments starting with `#$ omp` are translated to OpenMP pragmas